ScriptRaccoon/filerenamer/README.md

 # File Renamer

-This is a simple Python program that lets you bulk rename files.
-For example, if a folder has files `test1`, `test2`, etc. they can be renamed to `wow1`, `wow2`, etc. at once.
+This Python program renames many files at once.
+Via the command line it lets the user choose a directory and replace all occurences of a certain string in the file names with another string.
+For example, if a directory has files `Image1`, `Image2`, etc. they can be renamed to `picture_1`, `picture_2`, etc. at once.